 When William Bradley launched the restaurant Addison in 2006, it was meant to showcase French cuisine and wine pairings—but California magic has a way of stealing the show.
 These days, the restaurant in San Diego’s Carmel Valley describes itself as “California gastronomy:” tasting menus that follow the seasons and incorporate regional ingredients and influences, resulting in delicate and delicious art on a plate.

 Certainly, Bradley knows about local influences from his upbringing in San Diego, and has earned praise for his embrace of both French and California cuisine.
-He’s a four-time James Beard Award nominee and in 2021 Addison earned its second Michelin star—the only restaurant in San Diego to hold that honor.
+He’s a four-time James Beard Award nominee and in 2022 Addison earned its third Michelin star—one of only six such rated restaurants statewide, and the only one in San Diego.
 We asked Bradley for his favorite spots to dine, play, and road trip in the Golden State—and here’s what he had to say.

 Where do you live in California?
 San Diego